AltropInc/alt/doc/script/OutputFormatting.md

 The *fill* is an optional character to fill the space required for the minimum width.
 If the fill character is not given, space is assumed.
 If the fill character occupies two column spaces and the number of column spaces is an odd number, a space will be used between the filling and the text.

 The *align* value gives the alignment to use.
-It can be value from 0 to 2.
+It can be a value from 0 to 2.
 The meaning of these is as follows:
 * 0 – The text is left-justified in the field width.
 This is the default alignment.
 * 1 – The text is right-justified in the field width.
 * 2 – The text is centered in the field width.
 Any filling will be distributed evenly on the left and right sides of the value.
 If an odd number of padding characters is needed, the extra one will always be on the right.